DashInvests/manual/README.md

 ### Where we work

-We are a global team and collaberate remotely.
+We are a global team and collaborate remotely.

 ### Questions?